OSgenie/ISO-PXE-server/README.md

 Scripts for building a server which automatically converts liveCD isos to a PXE bootable format.

 Currently with 3 options
-  1. Stock - as downloaded
+  1. Stock - PXEboots iso as downloaded
-  2. Live - Boots directly into the live desktop.
+  2. Live - PXEboots directly into the live desktop.
-  3. Install - Boots into an OEM install
+  3. Install - PXEboots an OEM install

 To build the server follow these steps
   1. Hardware Requirements